Esammohammed/nawy-apartment-manager/readme.md

 ## Features

-- Create new apartments with detailed information, including name, address, and support for uploading multiple images
+- Create new apartments with detailed information, including name, unitname, and support for uploading multiple images
 - Browse a responsive list of all apartments, optimized for both mobile and desktop devices
 - View comprehensive apartment details, featuring image galleries and full property information